dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 As Sean Parent has famously said ["Inheritance Is The Base Class of Evil"](https://channel9.msdn.com/Events/GoingNative/2013/Inheritance-Is-The-Base-Class-of-Evil)

-Similarly the C++ Core Guidlines say we should prefer [Concrete and Regular Type](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#SS-concrete)
+Similarly the C++ Core Guidlines say we should prefer [Concrete and Regular Types](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#SS-concrete)

 This leads us to the alternative of Composition.
-However composition can require more (iften repedative) code.
+However composition can require more (often repedative) code.

 For example consider these three base classes.